riboseinc/retrace/tools/stringinjector/README.md

 00000000 41 41 42 42 41 41 41 4143 43 44 44 45 45 46 46|AABBAACCDDEEFF|
 ```

+Note: If '-r' option was given, then just replace file contents.

 ---

 # Type 5